 Site office to have washroom facility complete with running water and sewage disposal.
 Maintain supply of washroom supplies.

-Equip office with drawing laydown table, fax machine, file cabinet, eight chairs, telephone, phone line for internet.
+Equip office with drawing laydown table, file cabinet, , telephone, phone line for internet.

 Maintain in clean condition.

 Furnish the equipment specified for the exclusive use of the Consultant, the Region, and their representatives.